Sous l'Emprise des esprits: Synopsis

-A polygamist tribe chief, Mutana, has two wives, one Christian and one pagan.
+A polygamist tribe chief, Mutana, has seven wives, one Christian, one pagan, and the others unknown.
 After speaking with the witch doctor, the pagan wife poisons one of the Christian's wife's sons.
 Meanwhile, Mutana consults with the witch doctor who suggests he kill one of the Christian children to save his own child.
 However, he errs his target.